 Using pure, organic kelp is especially important if you have skin conditions like eczema or rosacea, which can react to additives in many beauty products.

-A simple way to use kelp to help with improving your skin is by adding a tablespoon or two of kelp powder to your bath water and soak for 10 to 20 minutes.
+A simple way to use kelp to help improve your skin is by adding a tablespoon or two of kelp powder to your bath water and soaking it for 10 to 20 minutes.

 I like to make the seaweed powder into a paste and use it as a mask while I do this.

-Enjoy a seaweed bath once or twice a week to help keep skin hydrated and nourished.
+Enjoy a seaweed bath once or twice a week to help keep your skin hydrated and nourished.

 You can also find kelp supplements in multivitamins that are at around 100 percent RDI for iodine, such as the Garden of Life brand, and these are safe to take every day.